xyzenin1/Internship-Search-Program/README.md

 # Internship Search

-A Python script that searches for internships by scraping https://github.com/SimplifyJobs/Summer2027-Internships, which is the SimplifyJobs Summer Internships tracker on GitHub.
+A Python script that searches for internships by using https://github.com/SimplifyJobs/Summer2027-Internships, which is the SimplifyJobs Summer Internships tracker on GitHub.
 After scraping, it will display the information on a google sheet.

 ## Setup